Naewy/TWEB-project_01-agent/README.md

 	$ heroku create
 	$ heroku addons:add scheduler

+Note that for installing addons in heroku, you will need to seize the information of a valid credit card in your heroku account.
+Nevertheless, nothing will be debited on it and you will be able to install addons like *scheduler*.

 **2. Preparation for deployment**

 Heroku will need a folder *bin* to automatically find what to launch.
 You can remark in our arborescence that our *bin* folder contain a file without extension named *agent*.